 First, let’s define Contamination OCD.
 Contamination OCD is a common OCD subtype in which a person obsesses over contracting an illness or spreading germs.
 Intrusive thoughts, fears, or images related to these topics cause the person serious anxiety and distress, which they try to relieve with compulsive behavior, like excessive washing or avoiding crowded spaces.

-While there are many ways that Contamination OCD can manifest, here are two examples of what it can look like:
+From my years treating OCD, I know that while definitions are helpful, people’s real-life experiences never go by the book—it’s crucial to understand the ways OCD works in your own life.
+While there are many ways that Contamination OCD can manifest, here are two specific examples of what it can look like:

 Example 1: Sandra struggles to use a public bathroom.